multiversx/mx-docs/docs/protocol/delegation-manager.md

 ## Delegation contract view functions

+The delegation contract can be queried using the following view functions.
+These queries should be done on a local proxy on the `/vm-values/query` endpoint.

-The following documentation sections only show the relevant `returnData` and omit the other fields for simplicity
+The following documentation sections only show the relevant `returnData` and omit the other fields for simplicity.

 ```json
 {